-HSV 593 Field Practicum I 3 credits
+HSV593 Field Practicum I 3 credits

 This course will provide students with the opportunity to put human services theory, concepts, skills, and knowledge into practice at an approved human services agency.
-Students will complete a placement within their area of specialized concentration and conduct direct service activities to further grow and develop their skills (e.g. Clinical Counseling within Organizational Settings, Alcohol and Drug Counseling, Forensic Mental Health Counseling, or Non-profit Management).
-This experience requires a minimum of at least 180 hours supervised onsite hours.
+Students will complete a placement within their area of specialized concentration and conduct direct service activities to further grow and develop their skills (e.g. Clinical Mental Health Counseling, Alcohol and Drug Counseling, Forensic Mental Health Counseling, or Nonprofit Management).
+This experience requires a minimum of at least 180 hours supervised on-site hours.
 Students will be working closely with an academic instructor and peers in an online seminar experience throughout their practicum experience.